 Emma studied Animal Physiology and Nutrition at Leeds University followed by a Masters Degree in Food Science.
 Later in her career she completed her doctorate.

-Emma joined the University in May 2009 and gained her PGCHE within the University of Nottingham to support her predominately teaching role and additionally has completed doctorate study part time.
+Emma joined the University in May 2009 and gained her PGCHE in 2012 within the University of Nottingham to support her predominately teaching role and additionally completed doctorate study part time.
 She is a proud recipient of a Lord Dearing Award for outstanding teaching contribution, Principal Fellow of the Higher Education Academy and a Member of the Institute of Food Science and Technology.

 Within the School of Biosciences, Emma also specialises in translating Food Science principles into realistic modern manufacturing and retail applications for students.

 Areas of expertise/teaching specialty: